-Question: Hi Cathi, there are an increasing number of associations (PGF, ASA, TCS, USSSA) claiming that they have the "Best" Camps and Showcases at any given moment.
+Question: There are an increasing number of associations (PGF, ASA, TCS, USSSA) claiming that they have the "best" camps and showcases at any given moment.
 My question to you is as follows: In your opinion, what tournaments should a travel coach consider when developing their fall or spring/summer tournaments.
 Thank you!

 I tell my players find the college coaches who will go "wow" when they see you and it won't matter which tournaments you're at---particularly if you are likely to be a Div.
 II, III or NAIA prospect.
 While these coaches do attend tourneys and do hope to see you in action, they also have other avenues to allow them to determine if you're a good prospect for their teams---such as an on-campus workout.